computer-lab/computerlab.io/source/_posts/are-you-advanced-basic.md

 The New Native
 ======

-Are you Advanced Basic?
-If you answered 'yes' to that question, then probably not.

 I hosted an internet-based public volunteer computer project employing the BOINC software platform created by the Berkely SETI Research Center with the intention of cross-referencing qualitative data obtained from the dating platform Feeld.

 ```